majisti/boilerplate/README.md

 127.0.0.1   majisti.skeleton
 ```

+##Usage

-Browse the site at `http://majisti.skeleton` or `http://majisti.skeleton:port` if you used a different port.
+- Browse the site at `http://majisti.skeleton` or `http://majisti.skeleton:port` if you used a different port.
+- You can also boot the tmux terminal using `sh tmux.sh`

 # Continuous Integration

-To run the entire setup with test: `make ci`
+To run the entire setup with tests: `make ci`

 # Testing with Behaviour Driven Development
 You can run all tests using `make test`.
 This will run the whole testing pyramid, such as Acceptance,
 Functional, Integration and Unit tests

 The project is setup to be tested using BDD techniques.
 It is far from perfect
-and it is an effort to bring BDD on the table for the frontend codebase.
+and it is an effort to bring BDD on the table for the codebase.
 The
 tools installed are the following:

 ## Codeception